 The Council's pension liability is the value of its commitment to pay retirement benefits across future years, offset by the value of assets invested in the Pension Fund.
 The Pension Fund is revalued every three years to set future contribution rates.
-At the most recent actuarial valuation on 31 March 2019, which set Gedling's contribution rates for 2020/21 to 2022/23, the funding level of the Nottinghamshire County Council Pension Fund was 93%, which compared favourably to the actuary's previous estimate that the funding level would be 90% by the date of the valuation.
+At the most recent actuarial valuation on 31 March 2023, which set Gedling's contribution rates for 2023/24 to 2025/26, the funding level of the Nottinghamshire County Council Pension Fund was 100% of the accrued liabilities as at 31 March 2022, which has increased from 93% at the 2019 valuation.

-Gedling's pension liability decreased by £40.7m to £10.1m during 2022/23.
-This was mainly due to decrease of £44.4m in the present value of the defined benefit obligation and an increase of £3.9m in the fair value of fund assets based on technical calculations and actuarial assumptions.
+Gedling's pension liability decreased by £5.6m to £4.5m during 2023/24.
+This was mainly due to decrease in the present value of the defined benefit obligation and an increase of the fair value of fund assets based on technical calculations and actuarial assumptions.
 Whilst this has a significant impact on the Council's net worth, the increase in pension liability will be made good by the increases in future contributions and bears no relation to the cash position on the Pension Fund.